chiaraco/HABiC/README.md

 ## Transcriptomics data preprocessing
+When using transcriptomics data, validation datasets are prealably homogenised with the train dataset with MatchMixeR algorithm (https://doi.org/10.1093/bioinformatics/btz974)
-The script [preprocessing.R](preprocessing.R) is available so you can mimic our way of preprocessing transcriptomics data.
+The script for homogenisation is available in [preprocessing.R](preprocessing.R).

 # License